ELAmli5/PICNN/README.md

-# Implementing a Deep Learning Research Paper
+# Implementing a deep learning research paper
-- Paper : "A physics-informed feature weighting method for bearing fault diagnostics"
+- The paper : "A physics-informed feature weighting method for bearing fault diagnostics"